DagothBob/Pythgroups/manual.md

 ### With a virtual environment

 If you don’t want to install all the dependencies of this project directly on your base system, you can set up a virtual environment to install the dependencies in and run the program from.
-To get started, the following command makes sure that you have the virtual environment software installed on your machine:
+We recommend doing this instead to avoid conflicts with other projects on your machine.
+To get started, run the following command if you don't already have `virtualenv` installed on your machine:

     $ pip install virtualenv